act-rules/act-rules.github.io/_rules/aria-hidden-no-focusable-content-6cfa84.md

 #### Inapplicable Example 1

-Ignore `aria-hidden` with null value.
+This `aria-hidden` attribute is ignored with null value.

 ```html
 <button tabindex="-1" aria-hidden>Some button</button>